-Upper Aerodigestive Tract DOT
+Upper Aerodigestive Tract

 Lung cancer and cancers of the head and neck are part of the Upper Aero Digestive Tract DOT, including cancers of the thorax (lung cancer, mesothelioma, thymoma) and cancers that develop in the oral cavity, oropharynx, nasopharynx, salivary glands, hypopharynx, larynx, and thyroid.